SBNSoftware/SBNSoftware.github.io/sbndaq_wiki/CRT/CAEN_DT5702_readout.md

 Where is the code?
 -------------------------------------------------------

-`sbndaq-artdaq/Generators/Common/Bern` -- board reader\
+- `sbndaq-artdaq/Generators/Common/Bern` -- board reader
-`sbndaq-artdaq-core/Overlays/Common` -- structure definitions
+- `sbndaq-artdaq-core/Overlays/Common` -- structure definitions

 Status
 --------------------------------

-(1/17/20)

--   Starting and stopping readout works
--   Sending bitstream configuration to FEBs, starting DAQ, turning on HV
--   Data acquisition requires still many tests
+(10/27/20)

+-   Board reader is fully functional
--   Absolute time of the events based on nanosecond time measured by FEB and server time of the polls
+-   CRT measures absolute time of each hit based on nanosecond time measured by FEB and server time of the polls; see:  https://sbn-docdb.fnal.gov/cgi-bin/private/ShowDocument?docid=16108 for details

 To do:

--   Synchronise with other DAQ components
+-   Cross check timestamps with DAQ components
--   Assign correct fragment ID to fragments, according to the new numbering convention
--   Test, test, test
--   Test more (ideas for tests to do welcome)
--   Prepare framework to read hardware configuration from the DB
+-   Prepare framework to produce hardware configuration from the DB
+-   Fix minor bugs in configuration code
 -   Prepare configuration for all FEB in the experiment
+-   Test, and if needed improve performance